 Troubled Paris fashion magazine editor Michael James (Peter O’Toole) is obsessed with women, whom he calls “pussycats” and keeps reiterating the title to every female he meets.
-His girlfriend Carole (Romy Schneider) wants to get married, but he doesn’t feel ready as all these ladies are still throwing themselves at him, so what is he to do?
+His girlfriend Carole (Romy Schneider) wants to get married, but he doesn’t feel ready as all these ladies still throw themselves at him, so what is he to do?

 Eccentric psychiatrist Fritz Fassbender (Peter Sellers) is no real help and orders him out of the office due to only being able to listen to him for fifteen minutes at a time.